 A ruptured ligament in the knee joint can also cause a dog to limp.
 Young dogs who exercise a lot can quite often suffer from this problem.
 You may be playing frisbee with your dog when suddenly he slips and then starts limping.

-Yet another cause of dog limping is kneecap dislocation.
-This can happen to any breed, but seems to be most common in small breeds such as Chihuahuas and Poodles.
-Sometimes, for some reason, the kneecap moves sideway and the dog cannot bend her leg.
+This condition causes the kneecap to sometimes move sideway and the dog cannot bend his leg.
 After a while, the kneecap may suddenly slide back into position and the dog can walk normally again.

 A typical telltale sign of arthritis is the dog will have difficulty getting up after lying down for a while.
 When he walks after getting up, he will be stiff, sore, and limping.